Mia St. John Adopts Kristoff St. John’s Beloved Dogs

-The Young and the Restless star Kristoff St. John died suddenly on February 3, and the Neil Winters actor’s death rocked daytime television and the world.
-Fans who followed the actor on social media know that his dogs Brando and Rocco featured heavily in his posts, and upon his death, they no longer had their person.
+The Young and the Restless star Kristoff St. John died suddenly on February 3, and the actor’s death rocked daytime television and the world.
+Fans who followed the actor on social media know that his dogs, Brando and Rocco, featured heavily in his posts, and upon his death, they no longer had their person.

-Kristoff St. John’s ex-wife, boxer Mia St. John announced some excellent news on her Twitter earlier today.
+Kristoff St. John’s ex-wife, boxer Mia St. John, announced some excellent news on her Twitter earlier today.
 The professional boxer posted a great selfie of herself with the late actor’s dog Brando.
-She explained that both Kristoff’s death left both pooches traumatized.
+She explained that Kristoff’s death left both pooches traumatized.
 However, now the late actor’s four-legged family members have a new home because Mia adopted them.

 The boxer revealed that she plans to take life one day at a time, and she said that both dogs fill her life with love and happiness, which is great news.
 According to a report from The Inquisitr, Mia revealed that she lost her 30 years of sobriety after Kristoff died last month.
-She was hospitalized two times after his death, and Mia is working hard to maintain her newfound sobriety in the face of such a devastating loss for herself and her daughter she shared with Kristoff, Paris St. John.
+She was hospitalized two times after his death, and Mia is working hard to maintain her newfound sobriety in the face of such a devastating loss for herself and the daughter she shared with Kristoff, Paris St. John.

-She said, “I had 30 years of sobriety, I thought I was the s—.
+“I had 30 years of sobriety, I thought I was the s—.
 Like I was queen of mental health.
 I’m a mental health advocate.
 I felt as small as you can get.
 My ego was crushed.
 But I feel like I want to look at the bigger picture and my higher self.
 It’s about the good of all.
 And if I can help someone out, and say if there’s just nothing it doesn’t mean that I’m a weak person.
-I’m just an imperfect person, and we all have to find a way to pick ourselves up and carry on.”
+I’m just an imperfect person, and we all have to find a way to pick ourselves up and carry on,” she said.

 This is #Brando!
 Brando & Rocco we’re traumatized after their beloved @kristoffstjohn1 passed ????Now they have a new home with me & together we fill each other’s lives with love & happiness ????#OneDayAtATime ???????? pic.twitter.com/q8AqeHUQSo